mainmatter/ember-simple-auth/README.md

 #### Store Types

-Ember.SimpleAuth comes with 3 stores:
+EmberSimpleAuth comes with 3 predefined stores:

 ##### `Stores.Cookie`

 The cookie store (see the
-[API docs for `Stores.Cookie`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Stores-Cookie)) stores its data in session cookies.
+[API docs for `Stores.Cookie`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Stores-Cookie)) stores the session in session cookies.

 ##### `Stores.LocalStorage`

-The local storage store (see the
+The `localStorage` store (see the
 [API docs for `Stores.LocalStorage`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Stores-LocalStorage)) stores its data in the browser's `localStorage`; __this is the default store__.